 Daniel W. Richards

-Daniel W. Richards is an associate in the firm’s intellectual property group.
-He focuses his work on patent litigation involving a variety of technologies, including semiconductor, computer software, RF, networking, LCD display, content distribution, signal processing, and telecommunications technologies.
+Daniel W. Richards is counsel in the firm’s intellectual property group.
+He focuses his work on patent litigation involving a variety of technologies, including mobile device, semiconductor, computer software, RF, networking, LCD display, content distribution, signal processing, and telecommunications technologies.

 Daniel externed for the Honorable Ronald Whyte, U.S. District Court for the Northern District of California.

-- A major consumer electronics company (E.D.
-Tex., USPTO, CAFC): litigated both a district court case to trial and assisted in numerous CBM review proceedings involving electronic sale and transmission of music and video.
+- Smartflash v.
+A Major Multinational Consumer Electronics Company (E.D.
+Tex., USPTO, CAFC): Litigated a district court case to trial and through appeals and assisted in numerous CBM review proceedings involving electronic sale and transmission of music and video.

 - NXP Semiconductors N.V.
 (E.D.
 Tex., N.D.
-Cal.): Assisted in bringing declaratory judgment action and managing third-party discovery matters in relation to district court litigation involving analog circuit technologies.
+Cal., PTAB): Represented client in declaratory judgment action and related district court litigation, as well as in multiple inter partes review petitions relating to analog circuit technologies.